N-Nieto/Inner_Speech_Dataset/README.md

 # Inner Speech Dataset

 # Important! on 30 July 2021 several corrupted files were fixed in the data repository.
+On 25 Novembrer 2021, EEG data for participants 9 and 10 were also fixed in the repository.

 In the following repository all codes for reproduce and use the Inner speech Dataset are presented.